prakadesh/100-days-of-cybersecurity/README.md

 - DAY 12: Intrusion Detection and Prevention Systems
 - DAY 13:Command Injection and Broken Authentication
 - DAY 14:Epics Project prep
+- DAY 15:learned on using nuclei (vuln scanner)

 We'll be updating this list as we go along with the challenge.